CSIS 440 - Artificial Intelligence

 Course Organization

 This course will consist of lectures and hands-on programming exercises.
-I plan to use the author-provided lecture notes which are available online (only the "4-up" versions are here as they're appropriate for printing) as is a web site for the textbook.
+I plan to use the author-provided lecture notes at times.

 Programming assignments will be carried out in the Prolog programming language.
 The Prolog programming text is recommended (highly).
 In addition the required textbook provides some instruction and numerous online sources of information are available.
 Some instruction in the use of this language will be provided during lectures.

 The course will include regular homework and programming assignments (please see my comments on collaboration and programming).
-There will be NO CREDIT given for late assignments (without an excused absence) - turn in as much as you can.
+Assignments are due before 11:59pm on the due date; there will be NO CREDIT given for late assignments (without an excused absence) - turn in as much as you can.

 Reading assignments should be completed before the lecture covering the material.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizes over the assigned reading may be given at any time.